Friday, June 25, 2021

 The SNES MAX is a serial interface card that allows an Apple II to communicate with SNES Controllers.
 It allows a slotted Apple II to read the maximum number of the SNES controller pushbuttons ie all twelve of them.
 The game "Attack of the PETSCII Robots", developed by David (the 8bit guy) makes use of all twelve buttons.
 It allows you to do cool stuff like move in one direction and fire in another (which you want to do when being chased by a pesky robot).
 This game only supports keyboard or SNES MAX control.
 Ian led the Apple II conversion effort of the PETSCII Robots game and commissioned me to make an SNES adapter, similar to what was done for the Commodore version.

 The PETSCII Robots game conversion overlapped the development of the SNES MAX.
-It's unfortunate that the SNES MAX was not able to be completed in time for the game release.
+It's unfortunate that the SNES MAX was not able to be completed in time for the game release (you need to run PETSCII Robots V1.1 or above for the card to work).
 While putting the first batch of production cards together I also converted a two player game, Mario Bros, to test and make use of SNES MAX's dual controller ability, These are the only software titles currently providing support for the card but we hope other developers come on board and help add more titles.
 There are a few games I have on my radar which I hope to convert some day.
 Other great candidates include the recent work to convert the "Game Boy" Tetris to Apple II conversion.
 By using an SNES controller you can closely resemble the "Game Boy" controls and capture more closely that specific controller feeling.
 Another great game, Roborton 2084, could use a controller upgrade.
 Its Apple II version resulted in a gameplay downgrade.
 The arcade version uses two joysticks, one for movement and one for the shooting direction.
 Much like the PETSCII Robots game, it could really benefit from having these independent actions.
 There are many other keyboard based Apple II games where the joystick control was not implemented or was cumbersome to use.

 Let's be clear.
 The SNES MAX is not an Apple II joystick replacement.
 It does not operate via the Game Port.
 The SNES MAX uses the SNES controller protocol which reads the controllers serially just like how it's done on an SNES Console.